AlexanderWedekind/Time_Table_Sharing/Learning-log.md

 Not sure about how I will layout this.
 Will experiment and see what's most usefull.

+### 26/12/26

+**To do later:**

+Notes for things to find out for hosting on my own pc, rather than a free webhosting service:
+- find my router's ip address
+- find out how to forward my pc's port
+- find out how to tell router to forward requests to the right computer based on the port in the request (usually called: port forwarding, or found in NAT settings)
+- find out if my ip is static or if it changes
+- find out how to keep the pc listening to the port (this might not need attention, but might need firewall setting changed)
+- find out about free DNS services for a subdomain
+- if my ip is not static: find out if I need a service that dynamically updates my ip linked to my domain

 ### 25/12/24

 Added a Mithril SPA.
 At first I couldn't get it served.